Domain 3, Test 7, Module 1, Bluebook App - Transitions and Notes

 The student wants to present the *conclusion* of Zhen Wang and colleagues' 2016 study.
 Which choice most effectively uses relevant information from the notes to accomplish this goal?

-3. Confirm the Correct Answer:
+3. Confirm the Winner:

-Example 7: Docked vs. Dockless Bike Sharing (Question 27)
+Example 7: Bike Sharing Woes (Question 27)

 The Notes (Simplified):

-- Bike-share programs offer bicycles for public use.
+- Bike-share: Bikes for public use.

 The student wants to *compare some disadvantages* of docked and dockless bike-share programs.
 Which choice most effectively uses relevant information from the notes to accomplish this goal?